Erikas-Ramanauskas/Milestone-Project-1/README.md

 ### Prior to the course

-- Prior to the course i was self learning HTML, CSS and Javascript from multiple sources thus i had some basic knoweladge and references to different websites or sources for a different ideas of the project that i will mention below.
+- Prior to the course i was self learning HTML, CSS and Javascript from multiple sources thus i had some basic knoweladge and references to different websites or sources for a different ideas for the project that i will mention below.

 ### Code